nicogj/nicogj.github.io/_posts/2018-02-13-senate-polarization.md

 113 | 2009 | Barack Obama (first year) | 56 Dem -- 2 Ind -- 42 Rep
 117 | 2017 | Donald Trump (first year) | 47 Dem -- 2 Ind -- 51 Rep

-Vote positions are codified:
+Vote positions are encoded as follows:
 - `Yea` is converted to `1`
 - `Not Voting` or missing data is converted to `0`
 - `Nay` is converted to `-1`

-I also drop all Senators with more than 80% of missing data---these are usually short-term Senators who served only interim roles during a short-term vacancy.
+I also drop all Senators with more than 80% of missing data---these are usually short-term Senators who served only interim roles during a vacancy.

-In the resulting analytical frame, a given senator is assigned a vector with as many values as there were votes in that Senate session, and each value one of the values {-1, 1, 0}.
-Essentially, if there are 300 roll call votes, each senator is considered in a 300-dimension space, and given a coordinate of -1, 1, or 0 in every one of these dimensions.
+In the resulting analytical frame, a given senator is assigned a vector with as many values as there were votes in that Senate session, and each value one of the values `{-1, 1, 0}`.
+Essentially, if there are 300 roll call votes, each senator is considered in a 300-dimension space, and given a coordinate of `-1`, `1`, or `0` in every one of these dimensions.

-Principal Component Analysis is used to reduce the number of dimensions in multi-variate problems.
-Here, I use it to project the coordinates of each senator in the multi-hundred dimensions onto a two-dimensional plan.
-I use the `PCA` function from the Python `sklearn` package, and plot the results on Tableau.
+Principal Component Analysis is commonly used to reduce the number of dimensions in multi-variate problems.
+Here, I use it to project the coordinates of each senator in the multi-hundred dimensions onto a two-dimensional plot.
+I use the `PCA` function from the Python `sklearn` package, and visualize the results on Tableau.

-All of the code I developed for this project can be found on the <a href="http://github.com/nico-gj/2017_senate_voting" target="_blank">project's GitHub repo</a>.
+All of the code I developed for this project can be found on the <a href="http://github.com/nicogj/2017_senate_voting" target="_blank">project's GitHub repo</a>.

 ## Results